biohackcloud/landing-page/content/front/col-1.md

 icon: point_1.png
 ---

-Specifically designed for use cases of the global BioHackathon community
+Bespoke design for use cases of the global BioHackathon community